Fixed-Point Conversion Using Fixed-Point Tool and Derived Range Analysis

 Verify Proposed Data Types

 Proposed types should handle all possible inputs correctly.
-Set the model to use proposed types, simulate the model again and observe that all of the corners are now detected.
+Set the model to use the newly applied types, simulate the model, and observe that all of the corners are now detected.